-Here is the listing of Best reference books on Computer Organization and Architecture.
+Here is the full list of best reference books on Computer Organization and Architecture.

 |1.
 “Computer Organization and Design:The Hardware/Software Interface” by David A. Patterson and John L. Hennessy